Bavariade/learning-hub/README.md

 - bulk operations, audit logging, and simple event hooks
 - small CLI-style usage example & basic self-test at the bottom

-Drop this file into a project, adapt the Entity fields and persistence path as needed.
+rop this file into a project, adapt the Entity fields and persistence path as needed.
 """

 import json